 So, if you are looking for easy dinner ideas for pork chops, keep this recipe handy.
 It’s delicious with noodles, too.
 But, we had noodles with dinner last night, so I chose rice tonight.

 You can make it “healthier” too by using brown rice, whole wheat noodles, or the canned soup that is lower in fat and calories.
 You’re family won’t notice the difference and you’re family will love it!This recipe for easy cream of mushroom pork chops is perfect for a busy night.
-Made with canned… Click To Tweet
+Made with canned soup, this tasty dish is ready in 30 minutes!
+Click To Tweet

 Here’s the recipe: